 Laura Chinchilla Miranda was born in 1959 in Costa Rica.
 She is a political scientist and graduated from college at the Universidad de Costa Rica.
 She also holds a Master in Public Policy from Georgetown University.

-Her election as President of the Republic of Costa Rica was preceded by a successful political career which began with her appointment as Minister of Public Security-been the first woman to hold that position-between 1996 and 1998.
+Her election as President of the Republic of Costa Rica was preceded by a successful political career which began with her appointment as Minister of Public Security between 1996 and 1998, thus making her the first woman to hold that position.
 While in that role, she also served as President of the National Immigration Board and the National Drug Council.
 Between 2002 and 2006 she was elected member of the National Congress where she chaired the Committee on Legal Affairs and the Committee on Narcotics.
 In 2006 she was elected Vice President of Costa Rica, assuming office as the Ministry of Justice at the same time.
 Finally, in 2010 she conquered the presidency of the country.

 Her efforts in the promotion of the rights of women, on the protection of children and on environmental sustainability, especially in the protection of the seas, earned her two important international awards: the “Excellence in National Management of the Ocean” Peter Benchley of 2011, and the “Award of the Shark Guardian of the year “in 2013.